One Day in Yellowstone: What Not to Miss - Bozeman CVB

 Yellowstone National Park is home to almost half of the world's active geysers.
 Over 500 hundred geysers dot the Park, which was established mainly to protect the hydrothermal areas.

-Your first stop will be Midway Geyser Basin, where Grand Prismatic Spring and Excelsior Geyser sit, two of the largest hot springs in the world.
+Your first stop after entering the West Entrance will be Midway Geyser Basin, where Grand Prismatic Spring and Excelsior Geyser sit – two of the largest hot springs in the world.
 Grand Prismatic, the most colorful geyser, measures 370 feet in diameter.
 Its bright colors are made from different bacteria, and their color differs based on the temperature.
 Once erupting nearly 300 feet high, Excelsior Geyser is now dormant and discharges more than 4050 gallons of boiling water per minute into the Firehole River.

 From Midway, you'll venture to Old Faithful.
 This legendary geyser is one of a handful that rangers can predict, but this area is also home to most of the Park's geysers.
 Within one square mile of Upper Geyser Basin, there are at least 150 of these hydrothermal wonders.
 Be sure to allow time to explore the Old Faithful Visitor Education Center, which has exhibits on Yellowstone's hydrothermal features, life in these extreme environments, the volcano beneath Yellowstone, and ongoing scientific research.
 Kids love the Young Scientist exhibit room with a geyser model and hands-on exhibits.